Wilson’s Teacher Intern Pathway (TIP) is a highly regarded, affordable and expeditious path for people with bachelor’s degrees to become teachers.

 Achieve Your Dreams

-"You are never too old to achieve your hopes and dreams; you are worth the educational investment." - Kendra Ogden '17, Shippensburg Area School District
+"You are never too old to achieve your hopes and dreams; you are worth the educational investment." - Kendra Ogden '17

-Approved by the Pennsylvania Department of Education in 1985, TIP makes earning Pennsylvania Instructional Level I certificates as accessible as possible for highly motivated, working adults.
+Approved by the Pennsylvania Department of Education in 1985, TIP makes earning Pennsylvania Instructional Level I certification as accessible as possible for highly motivated, working adults.
 Get your PA teacher certification today!

-We currently offer Pennsylvania Level I certification in Early Childhood Education (PreK-4, elementary); in Early Childhood/Special Education (dual certification);in middle level (4-8) for English, mathematics, science and social studies; in middle level/Special Education (dual certification); in PreK-12 for Business, Computer & Information Technology; Health & Physical Education and Spanish; in secondary education (7-12) for English, biology, chemistry, mathematics and social studies; and in secondary/Special Education (dual certification).
-Depending on the area of teaching, credits from undergraduate degrees can apply toward certification.
+We currently offer Pennsylvania Level I certification in Early Childhood Education (PreK-4, elementary); in Early Childhood/Special Education (dual certification);in middle level (4-8) for English, mathematics, science and social studies; in middle level/Special Education (dual certification); in PreK-12 for Special Education (completing TIP on or after January 1, 2022); Business, Computer & Information Technology; Health & Physical Education and Spanish; in secondary education (7-12) for English, biology, chemistry, mathematics and social studies; and in secondary/Special Education (dual certification).
+Depending on the area of teaching, credits from undergraduate degrees may apply toward the certification.
 All students take core and methods education classes, state-required testing and practice teaching.